tobek/laminae/d-translation-log.md

 ## The 221st Year L.C.

+#### The Twenty-Sixth of the Eleventh

+A stray note describing "REF[verges](verges)" has been found, translated, and inserted into the Cosmography chapter.

 #### The Eighth of the Eleventh

 This log, beginning with notable past milestones, has been added and will be updated with further progress.